vtexdocs/dev-portal-content/docs/localization/managing-urls-with-redirects-and-rewrite-paths.md

 ## Creating redirects

-FastStore provides a way to configure redirects through the [`faststore.config.js`](https://developers.vtex.com/docs/guides/faststore/project-structure-config-options) file.
-This configuration is based on the [Next.js redirects](https://nextjs.org/docs/pages/api-reference/next-config-js/redirects).
+FastStore allows you to configure redirects through the [`faststore.config.js`](https://developers.vtex.com/docs/guides/faststore/project-structure-config-options) file.
+This configuration is based on [Next.js redirects](https://nextjs.org/docs/pages/api-reference/next-config-js/redirects).

-> ⚠️For projects hosted on Vercel there are redirect limits such as the following: Number of redirects in the array: 1.024 maximum.
-String length for `source` and `destination` parameters: 4.096 maximum.
-For more information access the Vercel [Redirects](https://vercel.com/docs/edge-network/redirects#configuration) article.
+> ⚠️ Projects hosted on Vercel have redirect limits such as, "Number of redirects in the array: 1,024 maximum" and "String length for `source` and `destination` parameters: 4.096 maximum."
+For more information, check the Vercel [Redirects](https://vercel.com/docs/edge-network/redirects#configuration) article.

-1. Open your FastStore project in your preferred code editor and go to the `faststore.config.js` file within your project directory.
+1. Open your FastStore project in your preferred code editor and go to the `faststore.config.js` file in your project directory.

-2. Inside the `faststore.config.js`, add the `redirects`  function.
-This function will define your redirect rules, for example:
+2. In `faststore.config.js`, add the `redirects` function.
+This function will define your redirect rules.
+For example:

     ```faststore.config.js mark=3:6
     account: "{accountName}",